natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  a.	*lucode*: Integer value of land use/land cover class (e.g., 1 for forest, 3 for grassland, etc.), must match LULC raster, described above.

  b.	*demand*: The estimated average consumptive water use for each landuse / landcover type.
-Water use should be given in integer cubic meters per year.
+Water use should be given in cubic meters per year for a pixel in the land use/land cover map.
+Note that accounting for pixel area is important since larger areas will consume more water for the same land cover type.

 11. **Hydropower valuation table**.
 A table of hydropower stations with associated model values.